What is pulse pressure? How important is pulse pressure to your overall health?

 The most important cause of elevated pulse pressure is stiffness of the aorta, the largest artery in the body.
-The stiffness may be due to high blood pressure or fatty deposits on the walls of the arteries (atherosclerosis).
+The stiffness may be due to high blood pressure or fatty deposits damaging the walls of the arteries, leaving them less elastic (atherosclerosis).
 The greater your pulse pressure, the stiffer and more damaged the vessels are thought to be.

 - Townsend RR.
 Increased pulse pressure. http://www.uptodate.com/home.
-Accessed Aug.
-21, 2013.
+Accessed June 21, 2016.

-- Fuster V, ed., et al. Hurst's The Heart.
+- Ogedegbe G, et al. Epidemiology of hypertension.
+In Hurst's The Heart.
 13th ed.
-New York, N.Y.: The McGraw-Hill Companies; 2011. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=5.
-Accessed Aug.
-22, 2013.
+New York, N.Y.: The McGraw-Hill Companies; 2011. http://www.accessmedicine.com.
+Accessed June 21, 2016.

 - The Task Force for the management of arterial hypertension of the European Society of Hypertension (ESH) and of the European Society of Cardiology (ESC).
 2013 ESH/ESC guidelines for the management of arterial hypertension.
 Journal of Hypertension.
 2013;31:1281.